|

 Canned or Fresh Pumpkin in Pumpkin Pie

-The choice is yours, pumpkin pie can be made with either canned pumpkin or homemade pumpkin puree.
-Using canned pumpkin results in a smoother, darker pie filling.
-Using fresh pumpkin puree results in a lighter flavoured filling with more grainy texture.
-Both are amazing, if you haven’t made pumpkin pie before I recommend using the canned real pumpkin, its what most people remember and its the flavour standard.
-Once you see how easy the pumpkin pie filling is to make you won’t ever buy the premixed filling again.
+Pumpkin pie can be made with either canned pumpkin or homemade pumpkin purée.
+Canned pumpkin creates a smoother, darker filling, while fresh pumpkin purée has a lighter flavor and a slightly more grainy texture.
+Both options make a wonderful pie, but if you have never made pumpkin pie before, I recommend using canned pure pumpkin.
+It is the flavor most people remember, and once you see how easy it is to make pumpkin pie filling, you may never buy premixed pie filling again.

 A large slice of pumpkin pie recipe from scratch on a white plate.
 The slice of pie has whipping cream on top and a pretty fall themed tea towel background.